Frequently Asked Questions

 Why can’t we see the final plans for the FAB Link Project on Alderney?

 We undertook a 42 day consultation in Alderney on our draft plans and associated environmental reports in July and August 2016.
 The responses to the consultation will be taken into account in finalising a planning application for the underground cables.
-When the planning application is submitted, there will be a further consultation period and opportunity for local residents, businesses and other interested parties to comment on our proposals.
+Subject to the planning application for underground cables across Alderney being progressed, there will be a further consultation period and opportunity for local residents, businesses and other interested parties to comment on our proposals.

 Is it true the FAB Link Project just wants to come via Alderney so it will get money from the EU?